-The book, The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians, was published by Harper and Brothers in 1856 and is the only recorded version of life in the West by an African-American during this era.
+The book, The Life and Adventures of James P. Beckwourth, Mountaineer, Scout, and Pioneer, and Chief of the Crow Nation of Indians, was published by Harper and Brothers in 1856.
+It is the first recorded version of life in the West by a mountain man during this era.

-Later in the 1850s Beckwourth returned to Colorado Territory, this time going to Denver.
+Later in the 1850s, Beckwourth returned to Colorado Territory, this time going to Denver.
 He often picked up work as a scout but by 1859 Beckwourth settled in Denver as a storekeeper.

 The Crow Indians honored Beckwourth by treating him as a Crow warrior.
 As was Crow custom, he was “buried” on a platform in a tree near the village to which he had returned.

 To read about another fellow who was in the West at this time, click on Sculptor of Rushmore Gutzon Borglum.

 Harriet Lawrence Hemenway (1858-1960): Saving Birds One Hat at a Time